-With the proper knowledge, expertise, and network, real estate wholesalers can help bridge the gap between buyers and sellers and create a win-win situation for all parties involved.
+With the proper knowledge, expertise, and network, real estate wholesaling can help bridge the gap between buyers and sellers and create a win-win situation for all parties involved.

 Wholesaling real estate is a type of real estate investing strategy where an investor finds a property below market value, typically distressed or in need of repairs, and contracts to purchase it from the seller.

-The investor then assigns or resells the contract to a buyer, usually another real estate investor, at a higher price.
+The investor then assigns or resells the wholesale real estate contract to a buyer, usually another real estate investor, at a higher price.
 The investor’s profit is the difference between the contracted purchase and sale prices.

-Wholesaling real estate requires finding properties at a discount, negotiating with motivated sellers, and marketing the property to potential buyers.
+Real estate wholesaling requires finding properties at a discount, negotiating with motivated sellers, and marketing the property to potential buyers.
 It can be a lucrative strategy for investors who can identify undervalued properties and have a network of buyers to sell to.

-It is important to note that wholesaling real estate is not the same as “flipping” a property, which involves buying, renovating, and reselling a property for a profit.
-Wholesaling is a faster and less capital-intensive way to make money in real estate investing, but it also comes with its own risks and challenges.
+It is important to note that real estate wholesaling is not the same as “flipping” a property, which involves buying, renovating, and reselling a property for a profit.
+Wholesaling is a faster and less capital-intensive way to make money in real estate investing, but it also comes with risks and challenges.

-In this guide, we will break down the basics of wholesaling, how to get started, what successful wholesalers do differently, and the biggest mistakes to avoid as a new wholesaler.
+In this guide, we will break down the basics of wholesaling, how to get started, what successful wholesalers do differently, and the biggest mistakes to avoid as a new real estate wholesaler.

-As mentioned above, real estate wholesaling is an investing strategy where you find deals and flip those deals to other real estate investors (like house flippers) for an assignment fee.
+Real estate wholesaling is one of many investing strategies where you find a wholesale deal and flip those deals to other investors (like house flipping) for an assignment fee.
 In a sense, you get paid to find the deals other real estate investors seek.

-By “deals,” we’re discussing finding discounted or distressed properties priced below market value.
+By “wholesale deal,” we’re discussing finding discounted or distressed properties priced below market value.